-To validate your Xamarin installation on a Mac, we will use Xamarin Studio to create a new Xamarin.Forms application and then run it on both iOS and Android to check both environments.
+To validate your Xamarin installation on a Mac, we will use Visual Studio for Mac to create a new Xamarin.Forms application and then run it on both iOS and Android to check both environments.

 Start by creating a new Xamarin.Forms project.
-Open Xamarin Studio and use the New Project wizard: File > New Solution > Multiplatform > App > Forms App (Note: the newest versions of Xamarin Studio use the term “Multiplatform” here while previous versions used “Cross-platform”).
+Open Visual Studio for Mac and use the New Project wizard: File > New Solution > Multiplatform > App > Forms App (Note: the newest versions of Visual Studio for Mac use the term “Multiplatform” here while previous versions used “Cross-platform”).
 You will use this to test your setup and make sure you can build and run both iOS and Android applications.

 Make sure the iOS platform project is the current startup project in the IDE – it should be in bold in the solution pad.
 You can right-click and choose Set As Startup Project to change it if necessary.